roryeiffe/mphasis-primer-1-31-2024/interview-questions.md

 - What Azure service would be best for real-time fraud detection?
 - What Azure service would be best for real-time monitoring?

+### Security

+- What does IAM stand for?
+What does it mean?
+- What is SSO?
+- What is MFA?
+- What is the difference between authentication and authorization?
+- What is Azure AD?
+- What is ADFS?
+- What is Azure Key Vault?
+- What kinds of things can we store with Azure Key Vault?
+- How is Azure AD different from ADFS?

 ### Bonus